steven-varga/h5cpp/docs/pages/error_handling.md

 			::misc
 </pre>

-This is a work in progress, if for any reasons you think it could be improved, or some real life scenerio is not represented please shoot me an email with the use case, a brief working example.
+This is a work in progress, if for any reasons you think it could be improved, or some real life scenario is not represented please shoot me an email with the use case, a brief working example.

 [1]: https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-errors